 Whether it’s for a novel, short story, or a Dungeons and Dragons campaign, writing compelling characters is a must!
 Here are 5 tips for how to create interesting characters, which will make a story in any media shine!
+Learn these techniques, then go to your favorite DnD character creator to put them into practice.

 Tip 1 for writing compelling characters: decide what they’re great at!